Welcome to Milan! Now, where should we grab an aperitivo? If you are in Milan even for just one day, you can’t miss the aperitivo experience.

 La Hora Feliz

-For under €20 you can get a massive spritz and access to all-you-can-eat apericena buffet.
-The locale is simple, but it is one of our favorites when we’re meeting big groups of friends.
-It has plenty of space and even a buffet suited to vegetarians.
+For under €20, you can get a massive spritz and access to an all-you-can-eat apericena buffet.
+The setting is simple, but we love meeting big groups of friends here.
+The space is large and the buffet even suits vegetarians.

 La Hora Feliz can fill up, even later at night.
 Photo credit: La Hora Feliz